-DisksIn my test I used four x 5TB disk which allows me to store up to 20TB of data.
+DisksIn our test, we used four x 5TB disk which allows me to store up to 20TB of data.
 At the time of this article, the cost of one disk was $150, making the total disk cost - $600

 SyncrifyYou will need to download and install Syncrify Server's QNAP package in order.
-Syncrify is free for personal use and can be used to backup up to 5 computers.
+Syncrify is free for personal use and can backup one computer.
 The personal edition has some limitations that are mentioned here.
-For the sake of this article, I will assume you have about 12 computers (a mix of laptops, desktops and servers) that need backup.
+For the sake of this article, we will assume you have about 12 computers (a mix of laptops, desktops and servers) that need backup.
 The cost of 12 licenses of Syncrify will be $490.

 Total cost to backup 20TB from 12 computers: approximately $1,600 - unbeatable

 Installation ProcedureThe following instructions assume you are using a computer running Windows operating system.

 Please refer to Syncrify Administrator's Guide for further help.

 QNAP package VS regular installerInstallation of Syncrify server is not limited to a NAS device.
 There are some subtle but important difference between the Syncrify server you install on a regular machine verses the package you download for QNAP.
 For example: